TheDrCrow/DrCrowInfo/docs/msk/msk_ces.md

 The literature is more mixed than is apparent.

 **Ahad et al**[^4] looked at RCR clinical criteria for ?CES.
 - Conducted in Ninewells and was **retrospective** and depended on review of the notes.
 Mean Time to Delay = 149hrs!!
 The ones who were questionable had OP scans.
-- Retrospectively looked at consecutive patients who 'warranted urgent MRI'. n=79.
+- Consecutive patients who 'warranted urgent MRI'. n=79.
 Age mean ~ 55y
 - MR was conducted in 62.
 Only 33% done in <24h.
 Only 6% were CES positive and underwent decompression.
 But 1 was missed and only detected on an OP scan 2w post-admission.
 - No clinical features that predicted the presence / absence of a surgical cause of CES.
 - But 3% = Discitis.
 4% = Malignancy ( only 1 of 3, known about )

 And

 **Fairbank et al**[^6] in a 2011 Lit review
 - Only found 4 studies of adequate quality and all under 100 patients referred for ?
 CES.
-Yields on MRI vary from 14 to 48%.
+- Yields on MRI vary from 14 to 48%.
 <br>
 - No symptom or sign has adequate performance to rule in/out CES.
 - But also say that more research is likely to alter this finding and the clinical importance of these findings.